Resume Review Request - SWE (May 2024 Grad) - Levels.fyi Community

 Resume Review Request - SWE (May 2024 Grad)

-Hi everyone, I was fortunate to receive a return offer for $95k TC at a relatively exciting ed-tech company when I graduate in May 2024.
+Hi everyone, I was fortunate enough to receive a return offer for $95k TC at a fairly exciting Ed-Tech company when I graduate in May 2024.
 They like me, and if I cannot land something at the top tier, I'll be happy to be there.

 However, I desperately want to reach the next tier of pay (big tech + adjacent), so I come here today to get smoked by knowledgeable vets and hopefully come away with some improvements to make.
 Feel free to rip it apart.
 Please note I tweak it per application, especially the skills section, to keep it focused.